Summary

 OCSVM for Time-Series Anomaly Detection

-OCSVM doesn’t natively handle time-series data, but with proper feature engineering it becomes a powerful time-series anomaly detector.
-The standard approach:
+OCSVM does not natively handle time-series data, but with appropriate feature engineering it becomes an effective time-series anomaly detector.
+The standard procedure is as follows:

-- Sliding window: Convert the time series into fixed-length windows (e.g., 60-second windows).
+- Sliding window: Convert the time series into fixed-length windows (for example, 60-second windows).

-- Feature extraction: For each window, compute statistical features — mean, standard deviation, min, max, skewness, kurtosis, spectral features, rolling statistics.
+- Feature extraction: For each window, compute statistical features—mean, standard deviation, minimum, maximum, skewness, kurtosis, spectral features, and rolling statistics.

-- Train OCSVM: Fit on feature vectors from known-normal periods.
+- Train OCSVM: Fit on feature vectors drawn from known-normal periods.

-- Detect: Score new windows; those below the decision threshold are anomalies.
+- Detect: Score new windows; those below the decision threshold are flagged as anomalies.

 # Time-series anomaly detection with OCSVM